MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/World.md

 broadcastClientMessage(id: string, value: string): void `

+A method that is internal-only, used for broadcasting specific messages between client and server.

 #### **Parameters**
 - **id**: *string*
 - **value**: *string*

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.

 ### **getAbsoluteTime**
 `